 Finance recruits in the Millennial and Generation Z age group want more than just a regular company as an employer.
 Nowadays, employees want to work in a place that values diversity and inclusivity as their careers become an extension of their values.

-It’s no longer enough that you hire diverse employees — your organization should also seek to empower their career progression.
-This approach is a great way to prove to your staff and future candidates your commitment to promoting diversity and inclusivity within the workplace.
+Hiring diverse employees is no longer enough; your organization should also seek to empower their career progression.
+This approach is a great way to prove your commitment to promoting diversity and inclusivity within the workplace to your staff and future candidates.
 Working towards a diverse and inclusive environment will also benefit your company in the long run.